leje-space/MrMushroomExtraContent/README.md

 # Mister Mushroom Extra Content

-This mod for **Hollow Knight: Silksong** enhances your encounters with Mister Mushroom, adding two extra interactions:
+This mod for **Hollow Knight: Silksong** enhances your encounters with Mister Mushroom, adding three extra interactions during Acts 1 and 2:

 - **First Encounter**: Before the Moss Mother boss fight
 - **Second Encounter**: After obtaining the Silkspear ability, before the Bell Beast boss fight
+- **Third Encounter**: After defeating the Bell Beast, at the entrance to the Hunter's March (before the Skarrgard fight)

 ***To Be Continued***